DataTalksClub/data-engineering-zoomcamp/07-ai-workflows/README.md

 - ✅ The exact sequence of steps isn't known in advance
 - ✅ Decisions depend on dynamic, changing information
 - ✅ You need to adapt to unexpected conditions
-- ✅ Human-like reasoning and judgment are valuable

 **Use Traditional Workflows when:**
 - ✅ Steps are deterministic and repeatable
 - ✅ Compliance requires exact, auditable processes
 - ✅ Cost and latency must be minimized
-- ✅ Predictability is more important than flexibility

 ### Anatomy of an AI Agent